 3. Experience a Japanese Fish Market & Sushi Making

 Japan is filled with fish markets, and from the famed bustling Tokyo Tsukiji Market to the charming local Takamatsu Market, situated on the idyllic island of Shikoku, options are endless.
 Let a guide take you through the premise and learn about its history, witness exhilarating auctions, and taste fresh sashimi and even dabble at making your own sushi with the best teachers and ingredients at the world famous Tsukiji market.

 4. Aunthenic Geiko and Teahouse experience in Historic Kanazawa

 Host an unforgettable evening at Kaikaro, a Michellin-starred teahouse in the heart of the historical Higashi Chaya-Gai district of the Kanazawa.
 A geiko will welcome you into their world as you embark on a night filled with traditional entertainment and party games.
 Immersing in Japanese traditions is the perfect catalyst for team building.

 5. World Heritage Koyasan: introduction to Buddhist culture and rituals

 Koyasan (Mount Koya) was founded 1200 years ago as a place for Buddhist meditation.
 Just over an hour drive from Kansai International Airport, here you can experience meditation and shakyo (handwriting Sutras), enjoy Shojin Ryori (Buddhist-developed vegetarian cuisine), and reach zen and revive your energy via “Forest therapy” surrounded by serene wilderness.

-Learn about Japan National Tourism Organization’s New Ideas Start Here Campaign and for inspirational itineraries that can heighten your programs.
+Visit the Japan National Tourism Organization’s website to learn more about the New Ideas Start Here Campaign, and for inspirational itineraries that can heighten your programs.